aimxhaisse/kool/README.md

 ## konfz

-A visualizer of kernel configuration settings, powered by lkddb.
+A visualizer of kernel configuration settings.